eriknygren/personal-site/content/portfolio/worldwidefm.md

 job start, spending a significant part of their day creating content in the CMS.

 For this project we picked Craft CMS.
-It did all the things we needed it to do, and with a very good editing experience.
-As one of our mains concerns is to give something truly flexible to the client, we were keen on the https://craftcms.com/features/all#matrix matrix field systems in craft.
+It did all the things we needed it to do, paid subscription support and a very good editing experience.
+As one of our mains priorities was to give something truly flexible to the client, we were keen on the https://craftcms.com/features/all#matrix matrix field systems in craft.
 It gives us a nice way of creating highly flexible content, that we can easily identify in a front end and style nicely, no matter the structure of the post.

 <img class="mx-auto" style="margin-bottom: 0;" src="/screenshots/wwfm_mobile.webp" alt="Screenshot of WWFM show/episode page" />